Astra WordPress Theme Review – An Ideal Beginner Theme Boasting 70 Designs!

 You can also select either Ultimate Addons for Beaver Builder or Ultimate Addons for Elementor.
 Both of these plugins work smoothly with Astra Pro, so are a good addition.

 On top of everything mentioned above, upgrading to the full Growth Bundle gives you both of these builder plugins together with Convert Pro and Schema Pro.

 In other words, when you upgrade to the full Growth Bundle, you gain access to Astra Pro and all other Brainstorm Force products.

 Which Astra Pro package is right for you will depend on your requirements and also your budget.

 The entry-level package is perfect if you don’t need access to additional starter site designs and don’t want to use any of the additional plugins Brainstorm Force sell.

 On their own, WP Portfolio retails from $49 per year, Ultimate Addons for Beaver Builder from $69 per year, Ultimate Addons for Elementor from $49 per year, Convert Pro from $99 per year and Schema Pro from $79 per year.

-If you’re already planning on buying some of these plugins, it makes sense to upgrade to one of the agency bundles.
+If you’re already planning on buying some of these plugins, it makes sense to upgrade to one of the higher-tier premium bundles.
 If not, I’d recommend saving money and sticking with the entry-level package.